rust-lang/book/src/ch08-02-strings.md

 Earlier, we mentioned that each of these characters was 2 bytes, which means `s` will be `Зд`.

-If we were to try to slice only part of a character's bytes with something like `&hello[0..1]`, Rust would panic at runtime in the same way as if an invalid index were accessed in a vector:
+If we were to try to slice only part of a character’s bytes with something like `&hello[0..1]`, Rust would panic at runtime in the same way as if an invalid index were accessed in a vector: